-Emails directed to me, Dr. Rusert, should focus on personal (e.g. you cannot make it to lab), tech (but not tech support), or course-related issues (e.g. something is incorrect in Canvas) ONLY (a course-related issue could be different deadlines listed in the syllabus versus that on the assignment, you cannot access the homework, etc.).
+Emails directed to me, Dr. Rusert, should focus on personal, tech (but not tech support), or course-related issues ONLY (a course-related issue could be different deadlines listed in the syllabus versus that on the assignment, you cannot access the homework, etc.).
 I will respond to emails usually within 24 hours, but on weekends you may not hear back from me until Monday.